Denver Nuggets Logo

 Denver Nuggets: Brand overview

-In 1967, the Denver Nuggets Club was founded in Denver, Colorado.
-In the very beginning, the team was called Denver Rockets.
-It performed at ABA (American Basketball Association).
+In 1967, the Denver Nuggets club was founded in Denver, Colorado.
+Initially, the team was called the Denver Rockets and competed in the ABA (American Basketball Association).

-The Nuggets managed to stay in the NBL for the season.
-After the NBL and BAA merger, they played in the formed NBA.
-Soon the team was disbanded, and Silver State lost the basketball event for many years.
+The Nuggets managed to stay in the NBA after the ABA-NBA merger.
+Soon, the team was disbanded, leaving the Silver State without a basketball event for many years.

-The team name is a reference to the fifties of the 19th century, the times when gold deposits were found in the state of Colorado.
-In the world, the state of Colorado is known, first of all, as the most desired place of every gold digger.
-In the middle of the XIX century, crowds of immigrants rushed here, trying to get rich in the shortest possible time.
-The gold rush has become one of the prerequisites for the formation of the state of Colorado.
-Hence Nuggets, the nickname of the team, came from “Nugget of Gold.”
+The team’s name is a nod to the 1850s, when gold deposits were discovered in Colorado.
+Colorado is known worldwide as the most coveted place for every gold prospector.
+In the mid-19th century, crowds of settlers rushed there, hoping to get rich quickly.
+The Gold Rush became one of the reasons for the formation of the state of Colorado.
+Hence, the Nuggets’ nickname, “Gold Nuggets,” is derived from “Gold Nuggets.”

 Meaning and History